-- A. A first Notice of Deficiencies shall be issued if the Board finds that the water supply system management plan, replacement, revision or amendment thereto is deficient due to incorrect, inconsistent, or missing data or information but otherwise is in substantial compliance with the objectives of the Water Supply System Management Act. - B. The water supplier shall have 120 days from the date of notification within which to correct the deficiencies and resubmit the replacement plan or filing to the Board. - C. The Board shall have 90 days from the date of the resubmission to determine whether the replacement plan or filing is in compliance with follows the regulations. - D. Failure by the Board to notify the water supplier of its determination in writing within 90 days of the date of resubmission shall constitute acknowledgement of compliance. - E. The existing plan shall retmain in effect until such time as until the 5-year update or amendments are approved.
+- A. A first Notice of Deficiencies shall be issued if the Board finds that the water supply system management plan, replacement, revision or amendment thereto is deficient due to incorrect, inconsistent, or missing data or information but otherwise is in substantial compliance with the objectives of the Water Supply System Management Act. - B. The water supplier shall have 120 days from the date of notification within which to correct the deficiencies and resubmit the replacement plan or filing to the Board. - C. The Board shall have 90 days from the date of the resubmission to determine whether the replacement plan or filing follows the regulations. - D. Failure by the Board to notify the water supplier of its determination in writing within 90 days of the date of resubmission shall constitute acknowledgement of compliance.

+E. The existing plan shall remain in effect until the 5-year update or amendments are approved.